Text Used to Create the Splice “Jesus Calms the Storm on the Sea of Galilee”

 4 other boats: We are not told who is in the other boats, but it makes sense that there were many people with Jesus and the Twelve, including women and (probably) children (see Matthew 18:2, 27:55; John 6:9).
 Luke 10:1 says that there were at least 72 disciples walking with Jesus at one point, although most of them fall away (see John 6:66) .
 (Back)

 5 the sea: The Sea of Galilee.
-It is also known as Lake Tiberias (John 6:1), as well as the lake of Gennesaret (Luke 5:1).
+It is also known as the Sea of Tiberias (John 6:1), as well as the Lake of Gennesaret (Luke 5:1).
 For some interesting facts about the Sea of Galilee, click here.
 And click here to read about the fascinating find of a 2,000 year old boat at the bottom of the Sea of Galilee, during an archaeological excavation in 1986.
 You can find the boat mentioned on page 6 of the newsletter.
 (Back)

 6 swamped: Many English Bible translations use the word swamped for Luke 8:23.
 The Greek word used here is sumpléroó which means “to fill up completely or to complete; fulfill; accomplish”.
 (Back)